 The chickens you and I can get in the grocery stores are not what the top teams on the circuit are using.
 Just like the move to Waygu beef and Berkshire hogs, cooks are looking for a quality edge in chicken sourcing.
 White thin skins, all natural, cage free, and as close to the same size as possible is the trend right now.
 Steroids and hormones are illegal in chicken and never used even though some labels brag "hormone free".

 The vast majority of folks use thighs for their competition BBQ chicken recipes, try to make them round (they don't come like that off the bird), poach them in pans partially submerged under a lot of butter, and try for a sweet/sugary flavor profile.
 Some even use muffin pans to shape them.
-Although they were not cooked in muffin pans, look at how perfectly uniform the thighs above look in a photograph taken by Meathead at
+Although they were not cooked in muffin pans, look at how perfectly uniform the thighs in the photo below look in a photograph taken by Meathead at

 When trimming, some teams will cut off the "knuckle" joints, but during my talks with some of the top teams, many remove the whole bone because they feel that the judges don't want to bite near a bone, the boneless thigh give them a better eating experience.